Müggelseedamm 301, 12587 Berlin

 - Editorial Board: Journal of Evolutionary Biology (2010-2013 and 2015-2021); BMC Evolutionary Biology (2015-2018)

-- Reviewer for Scientific Journals: Evolution, Evolution Letters, Ecology, Am Nat, Proc R Soc B, Mol Ecol, Funct Ecol, Biol Lett, BMC Biology, Mol Biol Evol, Int J Parasitol, J Anim Ecol, Oecologia, Oikos, Biol Invasions, FEMS Microbiol Ecol, Freshw Biol, PLoS ONE, Evol Ecol, Ecol Res, Parasitology, Dis Aquat Org, J Eukaryot Microbiol, Aquat Biol, Aquat Ecol, Aquat Sci, Hydrobiologia, Zoology, Acta Zool Acad Sci Hung, Sensors, Trop Biomed
+- Reviewer for Scientific Journals: Evolution, Ecology, Am Nat, Evol Lett, Proc R Soc B, Mol Ecol, Funct Ecol, Biol Lett, BMC Biology, Mol Biol Evol, Sci Total Environ, Environ Pollut, Int J Parasitol, J Anim Ecol, Mol Phylogenet Evol, Limnol Oceanogr, Oecologia, Oikos, Biol Invasions, FEMS Microbiol Ecol, Freshw Biol, STOTEN, Chemosphere, Environ Pollut, J Hazard Mater, Ecotoxicology, Ecotoxicol Environ Saf, Aquat Toxicol, PLoS ONE, Evol Ecol, Ecol Res, BMC Ecology, Parasitology, Dis Aquat Org, J Eukaryot Microbiol, Aquat Biol, Aquat Ecol, Aquat Sci, Hydrobiologia, J Term Biol, Zoology, J Parasitol, Arch Hydrobiol, Acta Zool, Acta Zool Acad Sci Hung, Sensors, Trop Biomed.
+See also my Publons Account Metrics (account maintained since 2017)

 - Reviewer for Funding Agencies: National Science Foundations (Austria, Belgium, Czech Republic, Germany, Israel, Poland and USA), Humboldt Foundation (Germany), National Geographic Society (USA), Graduate Women in Science (USA)